AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Stochastic_Oscillator.md

 The series type defining is not necessary, as it is possible to change the series type any time using the {api:anychart.core.stock.series.Column#seriesType}seriesType(){api} method.

-Stochastic Oscillator of Fast subtype is created by default, so the same result will be reached with setting only a mapping:
+Stochastic Oscillator of Fast modification is created by default, so the same result will be reached with setting only a mapping:

 ```
 // set stochastic indicator of fast type